 Membership in an Order of Chivalry is rightly viewed as a mark of distinction, and this is all the more the case in respect of the San Luigi Orders since they are under the Royal Patronage of a reigning monarch.
-For this reason, applications are accepted selectively, and candidates who are admitted are considered to have demonstrated merit through achievement, character and service.
-They are also expected to be active in their support of the Orders and the charitable causes that they sponsor, and to attend the investiture of the Orders that is usually held annually in the United Kingdom.
+For this reason, candidates who are admitted are considered to have demonstrated merit through achievement, character and service.
+They are also expected to be active in their support of the Orders and the causes that they support.

 The principal distinguishing factor in membership is that the Order of the Crown of Thorns is confined to baptised Christians (without regard to denomination) while the Order of the Lion and the Black Cross has no such religious requirement, and is open to non-Christians as well as to atheists and agnostics.
-Other than this, no discriminatory factors are applied in the consideration of petitions.
+Other than this, no discriminatory factors are applied in the consideration of nominees for membership.

 The Companionates of the Orders are reserved for younger members who will, in due course, normally be promoted to Knight or Dame.